wmde/wikibase-release-pipeline/development/docs/releasing.md

 ### 2. Complete the product changes

 Ensure that the intended development work and any compatibility changes required by image updates are complete.
-When WBS is in scope, update its selected image versions, exact WBS tools version, and any required operating or migration documentation.
+When WBS is in scope, update its selected image major versions and any required operating or migration documentation.
 For WBS tools, follow the [product-specific preparation guide](../images/wbs-tools/UPDATING.md).

 ### 3. Test and fix